 Users' history and the SERP

 As a site owner, however, this demonstrates the importance of a strong distribution plan and engaging titles and meta descriptions.
 Your distribution plan will expose more people to your material, building awareness and traffic.
 Your descriptions and title will also encourage people to click on your material.
-When users show a preference for your page, then your site will be featured in more personalized SERPs for those users.
+When users show a preference for your page, then your site will be featured in more personalized search results for those users.